What is an Orphan error? (Internal broken links)

-An Orphan is an internal broken link.
-The internal link posted in the EventPilot Conference App Builder is attempting to reference an item that doesn't exist in the platform.
-This could be anything from a speaker, media item, or exhibitor.
+An orphan is an internal broken link.
+This means one item in the EventPilot Conference App Builder (CAB) is attempting to reference (link to) another item, but the other item doesn't exist in the CAB.
+The item may be a speaker, media item, session, or exhibitor.

 Example Orphans